ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

   - Only super administrators can change server roles.

-  - If you are using more than one {{ site.data.product.title }} appliance, be sure to set this on all of the appliances.
+  - If you are using more than one {{ site.data.product.title_short }} appliance, be sure to set this on all of the appliances.

 ###### Server Roles